 When you’re building a multilingual website, it is better if you can build links to your site in the same language as your target language.
 For example, your new multilingual site is in French and you are targeting visitors from France, then, you need to build links to your site from sites which are also using the same target language (French, in our case).
-This is seen a trustworthy sign in front of search engines like Google and Bing and it would ultimately help you boost your rankings in the search engine result pages (SERPs).
+This is seen as a trustworthy sign in the eyes of search engines like Google and Bing and it would ultimately help you boost your rankings in the search engine result pages (SERPs).

 Moreover, it would be great if you could replace all your outbound links too with links in the target language.
 Consider the same example as above and you are targeting visitors from France.
-Then, ideally you have to replace your outbound links with posts where the articles are written in French.
+Then, ideally, you have to replace your outbound links with posts where the articles are written in French.